Massachusetts College of Liberal Arts: Academics

 MCLA has a rolling admissions plan.
 It requires graduation from an accredited secondary school or a GED.
-MCLA uses SAT or ACT composite scores for entrance consideration.
+MCLA is test-free.
 MCLA accepts transfer students with grade-point average requirements or with an associate degree.
 MCLA is accredited by the New England Commission of Higher Education.

 MCLA awards the Bachelor of Arts and a Bachelor of Science on the undergraduate level and also confers master's degrees in both education and business administration, as well as a Certificate of Advanced Graduate Study (CAGS).
-MCLA offers 19 major programs of study and 35 minors.
+MCLA offers 90+ majors, minors, concentrations, graduate programs, certificates, and pathways.
 On average, MCLA offers 300 academic courses each semester.

 Graduation from MCLA requires completing 120 credits of academic work.
 Of these, about 40 must in the college-wide core curriculum.
 Another 40 credits are required for a major.
 At least 40 upper-division credits are required.
 At least 45 credits must be earned while the student is in residence at the college.
 Students must earn at least a 2.0 grade point average overall and a 2.0 in their major.